 Here, headings are defined in order of priority and importance by HTML or heading tags.
 H1 represents the most important heading followed by H2, H3 and so on.
 The H1 heading should, therefore, be as related to the query searched as possible.
 It is important to include your keyword in this heading.

 Density of keywords

-As earlier stated, avoid ‘’keyword stuffing’’ at all cost.
+As earlier stated, avoid ‘’keyword stuffing’’ at all costs.
 Ensure that you have content that is relevant to the topic while remembering that when they are ranking Google considers all topics equally.
 Related keywords should be used in headings and also throughout the article.

 Only link to authoritative and quality sites.
-Within an article, it will help to include charts, statistics, data, and graphs, with back up to links on an authoritative website.
+Within an article, it will help to include charts, statistics, data, and graphs, with backup to links on an authoritative website.
 Linking within your niche can improve your ranking.
 When you link to outside sources you are in essence showing your appreciation for what others have written.
 Apart from building relationships, this will make your article more legitimate.
 But, do not overdo it.